Africa’s Best Family Beach Retreats

 There’s a fully equipped PADI dive centre, which offers both beginners’ training and refresher classes, and you can also enjoy whale watching with an added dimension as your guides capture the sound of whalesong on a hydrophone.

 Nuarro has two main reefs just a short swim from the beach so you don’t have to go far to snorkel among the butterfly fish.
+There are plenty of activities for all ages; mountain biking, kayaking and paddle boarding to name a few.

 Ibo Island is one of the 20 sun drenched islands of the Quirimbas Archipelago just off the coast of Mozambique.

 We recommend a few days on the island relaxing and exploring the cultural and historical sites, before taking to the waves on a unique dhow safari.
+Under the expert leadership of a professional guide and local crew you can explore this scenic coastline.

 Sea kayak or sail up coastal river deltas and mangrove channels.
 The whole family will love watching for dolphins, snorkelling among the tropical fish and even sleeping out beneath the stars on uninhabited islands.